railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 2. ``Percentage`` : Here you can calculate the amount through percentage.
   - *Percentage based on* : You can provide a base value for type percentage by using the above mentioned variable.
 For example, If you want to give 5% of wages for Provident Fund then you have to specify percentage based on as contract.wage.
   - *Quantity* : For example, a rule for Meal Voucher having fixed amount of 1€ per worked day can have its quantity defined in expression like ``worked_days.WORK100.number_of_days`` which will then be multipied with the calculated percentage amount.
-  - *Percentage* : Provide Percentage
+  - *Percentage* : Provide Percentage.
 3. ``Python Expression`` : You can specify your condition by python expression.
-  - *Python condition* : For example, If you want to calculate Gross then you can write your expression like ``result = categories.BASIC + categories.ALW`` .
+  - *Python condition* : For example, If you want to calculate Gross then you can write your expression like ``result = categories.BASIC + categories.ALW`` where ``BASIC`` and ``ALW`` are salary rule categories code.

 - *Child Rules* : It is used to assign child rules.
 - *Inputs* : It is used when you want to provide some Input.

-  - *Code* : A code for an input that can be used in salary rule.Code must be unique.
+  - *Code* : A code for an input that can be used in salary rule.
+Code must be unique.
   - *Salary Rule Input* : Selection of salary rule.
   - *Description* : Description for an input.